The Rules of the Palace Shield Cricket Competition

 15d.
 Registrations – Pre-season housekeeping.
 At least 7 days prior to the beginning of the season all clubs must check their own online registration lists and inform the Registration Secretary of any amendments that are required.
 If no amendments are required, the club still needs to inform the Registration Secretary of such.
 The AGM or the Management Committee shall order a complete re-registration of all players where this is deemed necessary.

-16. Senior Leagues.
+- Senior Leagues.
 A Senior League is any league in which clubs are allowed to include a professional cricketer on their playing staff and is defined as such by the Competition.
-The First XIs of such clubs are senior to all teams in the Competition and the Second XIs of such clubs senior to Second and Third and Fourth XIs in the Competition and to the Sunday League.
+The First XIs of such clubs are senior to all teams in the Competition.
+(Final sentence has been deleted)

-17. Player Eligibility.
+- Player Eligibility.
 Any player who has played in twelve or more Senior League games for the First XI in the current season shall not play in this Competition, without the Executive’s consent.
-Any player who has played in twelve or more Senior League games for the Second XI during the current season shall not play in a Second, Third and Fourth XI or in the Sunday League without the Executive’s consent.
 Any application for relaxation of this rule must be made in writing to reach the Secretary of the Competition not later than mid-day, Thursday prior to the Saturday upon which it is desired to play the player in question.

 17b.
 Any player who has played senior representative cricket (e.g. Minor Counties or County 2nd XI) in either the current or previous season may not play in Division 2 or below without the consent of the Executive